meeuw/aws-credential-process/README.md

 # Description
-Script to use as `credential_process` for the AWS CLI (including boto3), it caches your MFA session in a keyring and uses an Yubi key to authenticate.
+Script to use as `credential_process` for the AWS CLI (including boto3), it caches your MFA session in a keyring and can use a Yubi key to authenticate.

 # Installing
 You can install aws-credential-process using pip: